waitheramwaurar/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0. 0-current_working_directory: prints the absolute path name of the current working directory
 # 1. 1-listit: Displays the contents list of current directory
 # 2. 2-bring_me_home: Changes the working directory to the user's home directory
+# 3. 3-listfiles: Displays the current directory contents in long format